usmanumer1106/e-com_chatbot_system/README.md

 **Price Negotiator Ecommerce Chatbot System**

 **Project Introduction**

 Everyone loves online shopping and ecommerce stores these days but most stores provide little support to customers.
 Support means flexibility in price and a chance to explore products in a more easy and quick way.
 The project will achieve this aim with the aid of a chatbot integrated with an ecommerce store.

 **Scope**

-o	The system can negotiate with customers. o	The system can reply to customer queries to some extent. o	The system can recommend products to customers according to their past searches on our site. o	The system can bargain price if the customer buys products above a certain limit. o	The system will not offer a bargain facility for each product.
+1. The system can negotiate with customers.
+2. The system can reply to customer queries to some extent.
+3. The system can recommend products to customers according to their past searches on our site.
+4. The system can bargain price if the customer buys products above a certain limit.
+5. The system will not offer a bargain facility for each product.

 **Users**

 **Super user:** This user has the  highest privileges in the system.
 It can:

-o	Add, delete admins,
+1. Add, delete admins,
-o	Add, delete products and categories, o	Process orders
+2. Add, delete products and categories,
+3. Process orders

 **Admin:** Admin can:

-o	Add Products
+1. Add Products
-o	Process orders
+2. Process orders

 **Users:** Users can use the system for shopping.

-**Goals and Objectives**
+**Goals and Objectives **

-	Improve shopping experience.
+1. Improve shopping experience.
-	Provide enhanced customer support.
+2. Provide enhanced customer support.
-	Provide the opportunity to negotiate price in an online shopping store.
+3. Provide the opportunity to negotiate price in an online shopping store.
-	Provide a quick way to find and buy products at a discounted price.
+4. Provide a quick way to find and buy products at a discounted price.

 **Functionality**